dpenkler/hp9816emu/README.md

 The speed setting takes effect immediately.

-To hide the Speed menu without selecting a speed just click on the *Speed* button again.
+To hide the Speed menu without selecting a speed just click on the **Speed** button again.

 ### SystemImage

 This menu's items are as follows:

-* **New** creates a clean system image and reboot the system.
+* **New** creates a clean system image and reboots the system.
 * **Load** an existing image and run it.
 * **Save** the running system in the existing image (Reflected in the window title).
 * **SaveAs** the running system in a file of your choice.
-If ok will be reflected in the window title).
+If ok will be reflected in the window title.
-* **Close** saves the image in the existing (or default) file and dissociates the file name from the running image (Reflected by "Untitled" in the window title.
+* **Close** saves the image in the existing (or default) file and dissociates the file name from the running image (Reflected by "Untitled" in the window title).

 To hide the SystemImage menu without doing anything just click on the **SystemImage** button again.